Palace Albanija: Construction

-World War II
+World War II and aftermath

-The building was hit during the heavy „Easter bombing“ of Belgrade by the Allies on 16 April 1944.
+The building was hit during the heavy "Easter bombing“ of Belgrade by the Allies on 16 April 1944.
 Germans defended it fiercely during the 1944 Belgrade Offensive against the Red Army and Yugoslav Partisan forces.
 In the evening of 19 October 1944, 22-years-old Partisan Mladen Petrović placed the Yugoslav flag with red star on the top of Palace Albanija.
 Petrović was wounded while bringing the flag to the top of the building, but recuperated enough to participate in Syrmian Front, where he was killed, together with his brother.
 Taking over the building opened the way for the Partisan army to the Belgrade Fortress and allowed the charge which liberated the wider area surrounding the Belgrade Main railway station, so just one day later the entire Belgrade was liberated.

 After the war, engineer Lazarević participated in the reconstruction of the building.
 The façade was fully reconstructed from war scars only in 1958, when the original, Italian marble, was replaced with the cheaper, domestic one.
+The building later became the seat of Beogradska Banka.